SHPT Is a Major Complication of CKD

 Learn about RayaldeeRayaldee® (calcifediol) extended-release capsules is an oral treatment approved to treat the imbalances noted in SHPT.

-Rayaldee has not been proven to completely get rid of vitamin D insufficiency nor control secondary hyperparathyroidism.
+Rayaldee is not indicated to treat kidney disease progression and has not been proven to completely get rid of vitamin D insufficiency nor control SHPT.
 Rayaldee has not been proven to reduce the risk of metabolic bone disease, calcification of cardiovascular or non-cardiovascular tissues, or cardiovascular disease.